 Until recently the remains found at Poulnabrone were the earliest dated archaeological remains from the Burren, however, investigations by Michael and Clodagh Lynch at middens in Fanore (on the northwest coast of the Burren) have confirmed the presence of Mesolithic activity.
 Michael and Clodagh have also been investigating the Neolithic 'axe factory' at the shore in Doolin.

 Dr Stefan Bergh, also of NUI Galway and originally from Sweden, has been investigating upland prehistoric settlements in Ireland for many years.
 As part of this work he has conducted intensive ground and aerial survey on Turlough Hill, an enigmatic prehistoric site on the northeast edge of the Burren uplands.
-This year our field director, Dr Ros Ó Maoldúin, and Dr Noel McCarthy, successfully won Royal Irish Academy funding to archaeologicallyinvestigate some of the remains that Dr Bergh identified.
+In 2017 our field director, Dr Ros Ó Maoldúin, and Dr Noel McCarthy, successfully won Royal Irish Academy funding to archaeologically investigate some of the remains that Dr Bergh identified.
 The results are currently being collated....